 "To provide facilities for social intercourse between members of the Institute and their friends; and

 to promote good feeling and friendly intercourse amongst the members."

 From that time, the Institute worked to support local government officers and achieved a range of notable successes including the introduction of a State Superannuation Scheme for local government officers, the development of a qualification for Clerks (this has since been abandoned but was of significant value to the sector for many decades), and a uniform system of accounting.

-Since its commencement, LGMA Queensland has expanded its base and the range of services it provides considerably.
-In fact, all Queensland councils are affiliated with LGMA Queensland in some way and membership is spread across the state and through many different technical areas.
+Since its commencement, LGMA Queensland has expanded its base and the range of services it provides considerably and in the past 15 years has significantly increased its capacity to support officers across the state through the provision of tailored leadership and management training - seeking to advance professionalism one officer at a time.
+Today, all Queensland councils are affiliated with LGMA Queensland in some way and membership is spread across the state and through many different technical areas.
 However, LGMA Queensland’s core purpose has not changed; and that is to support local government officers in Queensland.